Report side effects to the FDA at (800) FDA-1088 or www.fda.gov/medwatch.

 Most Common Adverse Reactions

-The most common Grade 3 to 4 laboratory abnormalities (≥10%) were decreased lymphocyte count (92%), decreased phosphate (41%), increased glucose (40%), decreased neutrophil count (38%), increased uric acid (15%), decreased white blood cell count (22%), decreased hemoglobin (19%), and decreased platelets (12%).
+The most common Grade 3 to 4 laboratory abnormalities (≥10%) with LUNSUMIO are decreased lymphocyte count (92%), decreased phosphate (41%), increased glucose (40%), decreased neutrophil count (38%), decreased hemoglobin (19%), increased uric acid (15%), and decreased platelets (12%).

 Drug Interactions

 LUNSUMIO causes release of cytokines that may suppress activity of CYP450 enzymes, resulting in increased exposure of CYP450 substrates.
-Increased exposure of CYP450 substrates is more likely to occur after the first dose of LUNSUMIO on Cycle 1 Day 1 and up to 14 days after the second 60 mg dose on Cycle 2 Day 1 and during and after CRS.
+Increased exposure of CYP450 substrates is more likely to occur after the first dose of LUNSUMIO on Cycle 1 Day 1 and up to 14 days after the 60 mg dose of LUNSUMIO on Cycle 2 Day 1 and during and after CRS.
 Monitor for toxicity or concentrations of drugs that are CYP450 substrates where minimal concentration changes may lead to serious adverse reactions.
 Consult the concomitant CYP450 substrate drug prescribing information for recommended dosage modification.

 Use in Specific Populations